 Punitive damages are appropriate when the responsible party demonstrates a disregard for the safety of others through intentional misconduct or gross negligence.
-Illinois caps punitive damages at three times the amount of economic and non-economic damages.

 Brain injury victims have the best chance of getting fair compensation when they hire personal injury lawyers.
 Legal action causes significant stress without the added challenge of recovering from a severe injury.

 Elements of a Brain Injury Case